- 12 Jul Off

 Gold coast Beach fishing can be very frustrating, but the rewards are well worth the effort.
 There are a lot of obstacles to overcome when fishing the Gold coasts beaches, and even when the conditions are perfect, many hours can pass without any real serious action.
 You certainly have to work hard to catch fish off the local beaches.

-And while big Mulloway are at the top of the Gold coast beach fisherman’s target list, there are plenty of other worthy targets in the surf, including Bream Salmon, Tailor, Dart, Whiting and even the humble Flathead.
-These species may not be the glamorous big silver sided fish we’re all after, but they are still good fun to catch off the beach, and can help to fill in the time while waiting for that big Jewie to have a nibble.
+While big Mulloway are at the top of the Gold coast beach fisherman’s target list.
+There are plenty of other worthy targets in the surf, including Bream, Salmon, Tailor, Dart, Whiting, and even the humble Flathead.
+These species may not be the glamorous big silver sided fish we’re all after.
+But they are still good fun to catch off the beach, and can help to fill in the time while waiting for that big Jewie to have a nibble.

 Location, location, location!